Pailinsie/CMM302/README.md

 - confirming that the proposed experimental pipeline can operate end-to-end.

 This repository forms the required Feasibility Evidence for the assessment.

+Each sample image is automatically assigned a label ("cozy" or "noncozy") based on its filename.
+This allows simple exploratory analysis of differences between cozy and non-cozy visual features.